semba93/RemoveNodesFromXML/README.md

 # RemoveNodesFromXML
-This project contains a method that remove selected nodes from an XML file.
+This project contains a Java class with a method that remove selected nodes from an XML file.

 Description of how to populate variables: